The free movement of goods is one of the building blocks of the E.U. Single Market.

 Theoretically, if a company sells a product in one country, it can enter a new market without additional costs and delays.
 This principle often doesn’t work as it should.

 What obstacles do companies still face, and how can impediments be reduced?

-Problem: Businesses and authorities often do not know whether or not to use mutual recognition to access a new market.
-Sometimes the principle is knowingly not applied.
+- Problem.
+Companies and authorities often do not know whether or not to use mutual recognition to access a new market.
+Sometimes, the principle is knowingly not applied.

-Problem: national rules can vary greatly, and it can be challenging for businesses to demonstrate that a product is already lawfully marketed in another EU country;
+- Problem.
+National rules can vary greatly, and it can be challenging for businesses to prove that a product is already lawfully marketed in another E.U. country;

-Solution: the new mutual recognition declaration will make this easier and streamline the company and national authorities’ dialogue.
+- Solution.
+The new mutual recognition declaration will simplify this and streamline the company and national authorities’ dialogue.

-Solution: the problem-solving mechanism will allow for a smooth, quick, and constructive approach to finding a solution.
-At first, amicable and hands-on solutions will come through the national problem-solving network SOLVIT.
-If dialogue fails, the Commission can intervene and issue an opinion.
+- Solution.
+The problem-solving mechanism will allow for a smooth, quick, and constructive approach to finding a solution.

 Will the Member States still be able to deny access to their Market to “bad” products?